 Mathematics is recommended since, with an engineering background, you should be able to tackle it with relative ease.

 Again, since the UPSC doesn’t offer computer (software/hardware) engineering, you would perhaps be better off taking up maths optional.

 Finally, you can always study arts subjects like history, public administration, political science, etc. If you have a liking towards them and wish to learn something new.
 They will hold you in good stead for your GS papers too.

 Remember a science background student can always learn arts/humanities subjects but the reverse is not always true.
-(No offense to humanities students, it is just the nature of the subjects!
-Again – human potential is unlimited, so nothing is impossible.)
+(No offence to humanities students, it is just the nature of the subjects!
+Again – the human potential is unlimited, so nothing is impossible.)

 IT IS STRONGLY RECOMMENDED THAT YOU GO THROUGH THE UPSC SYLLABUS BEFORE DECIDING ON AN OPTIONAL SUBJECT.

 So, if you are aspiring to serve the nation by becoming a civil servant, but is held back because of your engineering background, think again!
 The country needs good engineers for her progress.
 Steady your resolve, dedicate yourself to the IAS preparation and work really hard.
 Your efforts will bear fruits.
 Good luck!